csev/dj4e/assn/paw_admin.md

     /home/--your-account---/.virtualenvs/django2

-You can also see a very convinent "Start a bash shell in this environment" if the virtual environment is set propertly under the Web tab.
+You can also see a very convienent "Start a bash shell in this environment" if the virtual environment is set properly under the Web tab.